U.S. House Jan. 6 panel refers Trump for criminal charges, including inciting insurrection - NewsBreak

 “Our Founders made clear that, in the United States of America, no one is above the law.
 This bedrock principle remains unequivocally true, and justice must be done.”

 The post U.S. House Jan.
-6 panel refers Trump for criminal charges, including inciting insurrection appeared first on Georgia Recorder .
+6 panel refers Trump for criminal charges, including inciting insurrection appeared first on Colorado Newsline .